Mungert69/FreeNetworkMonitorBlog/content/posts/quantumkeydistributionmonitoring.md

 categories: ["Quantum Security", "Encryption"]
 featured: false
 draft: false
+questions:
+  - "What is Quantum Key Distribution (QKD) and why is it important for network security?"
+  - "How can I start monitoring my network endpoints for quantum-safe encryption readiness using the Quantum Network Monitor Assistant?"
+  - "What kind of information can I expect from the quantum monitoring results provided by the assistant?"
+  - "Is it possible to get a detailed expert analysis on the quantum-safe mechanisms supported by my network endpoints?"
+  - "Can I update or adjust the quantum monitoring setup if my network infrastructure changes?"
+answers:
+  - "Quantum Key Distribution (QKD) is a method of securely exchanging cryptographic keys using quantum mechanics principles.
+It provides unparalleled security against both classical and quantum attacks, making it crucial for protecting networks as quantum computing advances."
+  - "You can begin by adding your network gateway or endpoints to the Quantum Network Monitor Assistant's monitoring list, specifying them as quantum endpoints.
+The assistant will then assess their resilience and compatibility with future QKD systems and send alerts and reports to your email."
+  - "The monitoring results include details on supported quantum-safe algorithms, the status of QKD handshakes, and recommendations such as missing quantum-safe protocol support or the presence of weak legacy fallbacks."
+  - "Yes, the Quantum Network Monitor Assistant can contact a Quantum Security Expert to perform a comprehensive assessment of your endpoints.
+This includes testing specific post-quantum algorithms like Kyber512 and Dilithium2 and providing a readiness report with recommendations for QKD integration."
+  - "Absolutely.
+The assistant allows you to edit host parameters such as endpoint types, ports, and notification settings without restarting the monitoring process.
+This flexibility ensures your QKD monitoring stays aligned with your evolving infrastructure."
 ---
 Preparing Your Network for Quantum Key Distribution with the [Quantum Network Monitor Assistant](https://readyforquantum.com/?assistant=open)